-Score Minimum requirements for scores Α Bank reconciliation for all active central government bank accounts takes place at least weekly at aggregate and detailed levels, usually within one week from the end of each week. В Bank reconciliation for all active central government bank accounts takes place at least monthly, usually within 4 weeks from the end of each month. С Bank reconciliation for all active central government bank accounts takes place at least quarterly, usually within 8 weeks from the end of each quarter.
+Score Minimum requirements for scores A Bank reconciliation for all active central government bank accounts takes place at least weekly at aggregate and detailed levels, usually within one week from the end of each week. В Bank reconciliation for all active central government bank accounts takes place at least monthly, usually within 4 weeks from the end of each month. С Bank reconciliation for all active central government bank accounts takes place at least quarterly, usually within 8 weeks from the end of each quarter.
 D Performance is less than required for a C score.

 Time period Coverage Data requirements/calculation Data sources At time of assessment, CG.
 Frequency of reconciliation of Treasury managed bank accounts.
-Treasury. assessment, covering the preceding fiscal year.
 Number of days from end of reconciled period to the date reconciliation is completed for Treasury managed bank accounts.
 Frequency of reconciliation of government bank accounts not managed by Treasury.
-Accountant general.SAI.Central bank.
 Number of days from end of reconciled period to the date reconciliation is completed for government bank accounts not managed by the Treasury.
+Treasury. assessment, covering the preceding fiscal year.
+Number of days from end of reconciled period to the date reconciliation is completed for Treasury managed bank accounts.
+Frequency of reconciliation of government bank accounts not Accountant general.SAI.Central bank.
+Number of days from end of reconciled period to the date reconciliation is completed for government bank accounts not